Elucidating the solution space of extended reverse-time SDE for diffusion models: Additional Proofs

 \textbf{Direct determination method:} The first method involves determining an initial function $\xi(x)$ and then obtaining the corresponding $\phi(x)$ by computing an indefinite integral $\int \frac{1}{\sigma} + \frac{\xi(\sigma)}{2\sigma^2}d \sigma$.
 However, this integral is not easy to calculate in many cases.
-Appendix \ref{res_phi} mentions that this indefinite integral is equivalent to Eq.(\ref{restiction}) and the right-hand side of the inequality corresponds to the ODE case (see Appendix \ref{appendixa6}).
+Sec.\ref{res_phi} mentions that this indefinite integral is equivalent to Eq.(\ref{restiction}) and the right-hand side of the inequality corresponds to the ODE case (see Sec.\ref{appendixa6}).
 Therefore, $\phi(x)$ can be directly written without considering the specific expression of $\xi(x)$.
-The FEI-step curve can be plotted to check whether $\phi(x)$ is valid.
-More specifically, only if the FEI-step curve drawn based on $\phi(x)$ lies above the ODE curve, $\phi(x)$ is valid.
+The FIE-step curve can be plotted to check whether $\phi(x)$ is valid.
+More specifically, only if the FIE-step curve drawn based on $\phi(x)$ lies above the ODE curve, $\phi(x)$ is valid.